Aeroluna/LunaCoopMod/README.md

 - Reduced push priority of infantry to 9.
 - Increased push priority of uprooted buildings to 11.

 It can be frustrating trying to get into the fight when you have a P3 Stukov ally, now you can push all their troopers aside.
-It also made sense that giant walking buildings could push other units out of the way.
+It also made sense that giant walking buildings could push other smaller units out of the way.
 This helps trying to push your bunker line up.

 - Added Infested SCV portrait.
 - Added Infested Diamondback portrait.
 - Added Infested Liberator portrait.
-- Changed Infested Siege Tank portrait to Infested Diamondback portrait.
+- Changed Infested Siege Tank portrait to previous Infested Diamondback portrait.
 - Changed Infested Civilian portrait.
 - Added Infested Trooper model and portrait.